 See more about Bloodwise on their website.

 Singing at Guild Chapel, Stratford upon Avon.
 Readings and Carols in support of Springfield Mind This was following by refreshments in Stratford Town Hall.

-‘Stuff the Turkey’, a Christmas Concert at St Nicolas Church, Warwick in aid of SW Heart.
-With Coventry Male Voice Choir.
+‘Stuff the Turkey’, a Christmas Concert at St Nicolas Church, Warwick in aid of South Warwickshire Heart failure, Education and cardiac Rehabilitation Trust (SW HEART).
+Village Voices were joined by the Coventry Male Voice Choir.

 The choir joined other local music groups at Warwick DC Chairman, Richard Davies, Christmas concert at Leamington Town Hall in aid of Dogs for the Disabled, the Heart of England Community Foundation and the Royal Regiment Of Fusiliers Aid Society.

 A concert Songs for a Summer Evening at St Nicholas, Warwick in aid of the Alzheimer’s Society.
 Village Voices presented a new repertoire and many old favourites.